ADA – EMPLOYMENT

 What is “reasonable accommodation”?

 According to the EEOC, reasonable accommodations under the ADA are “adjustments or modifications provided by an employer to enable people with disabilities to enjoy equal employment opportunities.”
 The examples are as varied as the types of disabilities.
-It can be something as simple as regular breaks to measure insulin or a change in start time to accommodate medical appointments.
-According to the EEOC, the median cost to an employer of a reasonable accommodation is $240.
+It can be something as simple as allowing an employee regular breaks to measure insulin levels.
+Or a change in an employee’s start time to accommodate medical appointments.
+According to the EEOC, an employer’s median cost to provide a reasonable accommodation is $240.
 But, many accommodations are free!

-You must provide reasonable accommodation unless it would cause your business “undue hardship.”
+Employers must provide reasonable accommodation unless it would cause the business “undue hardship.”
 Undue hardship includes unreasonable expense or issues with the operation of the business.
 For example, if an employee requests a change in hours, but that would leave the employer without resources to maintain customer service during that time, it may be an undue hardship.

-Both reasonable accommodation and undue hardship are determined on a case-by-case basis.
+Employers must determine both reasonable accommodation and undue hardship on a case-by-case basis.
 There are no hard and fast rules.

-The EEOC has published a guide that includes information about hiring do’s and don’ts.
-It gives examples for when and what type of reasonable accommodations an employer must provide.
+The EEOC published a guide that includes information about hiring do’s and don’ts.
+The guide gives examples for when and what type of reasonable accommodations an employer must provide.
 You can find that guide here: https://www.eeoc.gov/laws/guidance/ada-primer-small-business